Cathedral of St. Patrick, Harrisburg, PA

 Throughout the space, old housings once using 500W now consume 150W.
 Former 250W fixtures now draw only 40W.
 System lifespans have increased from 2000 hours to a projected 40,000 hours, significantly reducing scaffolding and maintenance budgets.

-And perhaps most tangible to congregation, committee and visitor alike is that a careful orchestration of lighting retrofit and new fixture design recaptured a decade’s-lost presence and significantly revitalized St. Patrick’s sanctuary and nave.
+And perhaps most tangible to congregation, committee and visitor alike is that a careful orchestration of lighting retrofit and new fixture design recaptured a decade’s-lost presence to significantly revitalize St. Patrick’s sanctuary and nave.